luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. AWS Virtual Private Network (AWS VPN)

-126. A company needs to evaluate its AWS environment and provide best practice recommendations in five categories: cost, performance, service limits, fault tolerance and security.
+## 126. A company needs to evaluate its AWS environment and provide best practice recommendations in five categories: cost, performance, service limits, fault tolerance and security.
 Which AWS service can the company use to meet these requirements?

 A. AWS Shield

 B. AWS WAF

 C. AWS Trusted Advisor

 D. AWS Service Catalog

-127. Which perspective in the AWS Cloud Adoption Framework (AWS CAF) includes capabilities for configuration management and patch management?
+## 127. Which perspective in the AWS Cloud Adoption Framework (AWS CAF) includes capabilities for configuration management and patch management?

 A. Platform

-(X) B. Operations
+**B. Operations**

 C. Security

 D. Governance

-128. A company has a compute workload that is steady, predictable, and uninterruptible.
+## 128. A company has a compute workload that is steady, predictable, and uninterruptible.
 Which Amazon EC2 instance purchasing options meet these requirements MOST cost-effectively?
 (Choose two.)

 A. On-Demand Instances

 B. Reserved Instances

 C. Spot Instances

 D. Saving Plans

 E. Dedicated Hosts

-129. Which Amazon EC2 pricing model is the MOST cost efficient for an uninterruptible workload that runs once a year for 24 hours?
+## 129. Which Amazon EC2 pricing model is the MOST cost efficient for an uninterruptible workload that runs once a year for 24 hours?

 A. On-Demand Instances

 B. Reserved Instances

 C. Spot Instances

 D. Dedicated Instances

-130. Which option is a shared responsibility between AWS and its customers under the AWS shared responsibility model?
+## 130. Which option is a shared responsibility between AWS and its customers under the AWS shared responsibility model?

 A. Configuration of Amazon EC2 instance operating systems

 B. Application file system server-side encryption

 C. Patch management

 D. Security of the physical infrastructure

-131. A company wants to migrate its on-premises workloads to the AWS Cloud.
+## 131. A company wants to migrate its on-premises workloads to the AWS Cloud.
 The company wants to separate workloads for chargeback to different departments.
 Which AWS services or features will meet these requirements?
 (Choose two.)

 A. Placement groups

-(X) B. Consolidated billing
+**B. Consolidated billing**

 C. Edge locations

 D. AWS Config

-(X) E. Multiple AWS accounts
+**E. Multiple AWS accounts**

-132. Which task is a responsibility of AWS, according to the AWS shared responsibility model?
+## 132. Which task is a responsibility of AWS, according to the AWS shared responsibility model?

 A. Enable client-side encryption for objects that are stored in Amazon S3.

 B. Configure IAM security policies to comply with the principle of least privilege.

 C. Patch the guest operating system on an Amazon EC2 instance.

-(X) D. Apply updates to the Nitro Hypervisor.
+**D. Apply updates to the Nitro Hypervisor.**

-133. Which option is a benefit of using AWS for cloud computing?
+## 133. Which option is a benefit of using AWS for cloud computing?

 A. Trade variable expense for fixed expense

-(X) B. Pay-as-you-go pricing
+**B. Pay-as-you-go pricing**

 C. Decreased speed and agility

 D. Spending money running and maintaining data centers

-134. Which option is an AWS Cloud Adoption Framework (AWS CAF) business perspective capability?
+## 134. Which option is an AWS Cloud Adoption Framework (AWS CAF) business perspective capability?

 A. Culture evolution

 B. Event management

 C. Data monetization

 D. Platform architecture

-135. A company is assessing its AWS Business Support plan to determine if the plan still meets the company’s needs.
+## 135. A company is assessing its AWS Business Support plan to determine if the plan still meets the company’s needs.
 The company is considering switching to AWS Enterprise Support.
 Which additional benefit will the company receive with AWS Enterprise Support?

 A. A full set of AWS Trusted Advisor checks

-B. Phone, email, and chat access to cloud support engineers 24 hours a day, 7 days a week (X) C. A designated technical account manager (TAM) to assist in monitoring and optimization
+B. Phone, email, and chat access to cloud support engineers 24 hours a day, 7 days a week

+**C. A designated technical account manager (TAM) to assist in monitoring and optimization**

 D. A consultative review and architecture guidance for the company’s applications

-136. Which pricing model will interrupt a running Amazon EC2 instance if capacity becomes temporarily unavailable?
+## 136. Which pricing model will interrupt a running Amazon EC2 instance if capacity becomes temporarily unavailable?

 A. On-Demand Instances

 B. Standard Reserved Instances

-(X) C. Spot Instances
+**C. Spot Instances**

 D. Convertible Reserved Instances

-137. Which options are AWS Cloud Adoption Framework (AWS CAF) security perspective capabilities?
+# #137.
+Which options are AWS Cloud Adoption Framework (AWS CAF) security perspective capabilities?
 (Choose two.)

 A. Observability

 B. Incident and problem management

 C. Incident response

 D. Infrastructure protection

 E. Availability and continuity

-138. A company wants to run its workload on Amazon EC2 instances for more than 1 year.
+## 138. A company wants to run its workload on Amazon EC2 instances for more than 1 year.
 This workload will run continuously.
 Which option offers a discounted hourly rate compared to the hourly rate of On-Demand Instances?

 A. AWS Graviton processor

 B. Dedicated Hosts

 C. EC2 Instance Savings Plans

 D. Amazon EC2 Auto Scaling instances

-139. Which characteristic of the AWS Cloud helps users eliminate underutilized CPU capacity?
+## 139. Which characteristic of the AWS Cloud helps users eliminate underutilized CPU capacity?

 A. Agility

 B. Elasticity

 C. Reliability

 D. Durability

 ## 140. Which AWS services can a company use to achieve a loosely coupled architecture?
 (Choose two.)